Religion in Brazil: Protestantism

 Protestantism in Brazil largely originated with American missionaries in the second half of the 19th century, following up on efforts that began in the 1830s.
 Evangelical Protestantism and Pentecostalism have grown very rapidly in Brazil since the 20th century, with American religio-political missionary influence, funded by American businesspeople, religious leaders, denominations, politicians, and the CIA.
 The 2010 census reported that 22.2% of the Brazilian population was Protestant, or about 44 million people.
 Brazil has many versions of Protestantism.
 These include neo-Pentecostals, old Pentecostals, and Traditional Protestants (most of them Baptists, Presbyterians and Methodists) predominantly from Minas Gerais to the South.
 The Anglican Episcopal Church of Brazil, part of the Anglican Communion, has some 120,000 members.
 Centers of neo-Pentecostalism are Londrina in Paraná state, as well the cities of São Paulo, Rio de Janeiro and Belo Horizonte (capital of Minas Gerais), especially the suburban and nearby areas of these cities.
 Lutherans are concentrated mostly in the states of Rio Grande do Sul, Santa Catarina and in countryside regions of the states of Rio de Janeiro and Espírito Santo.

 As of the year 2000, the largest proportion of Protestants was found in North (19.8%), Central-West (18.9%) and Southeast (17.5%) regions.
 Among the state capitals, Rio de Janeiro has the largest proportion of non-Pentecostal Protestants in the country (10.07%), followed by Vitória, Porto Velho, Cuiabá and Manaus.
 But Goiânia is the state capital with the largest proportion of Pentecostal Protestants in the country (20.41%), followed by Boa Vista, Porto Velho, Belém and Belo Horizonte.
 A 2023 IPSOS survey found that 38% of Brazilians identified as Catholic and 29% as Protestant, and a 2020 ARDA survey estimated that 70.57% of its population was Catholic and 15.12% Protestant.

 While Catholicism was politically dominant before the secularization of Brazil, Protestants have been involved in influencing Brazilian and international politics; Evangelical Protestant influence has also been implicated in the attempted 2022 Bolsonarist coup.
 Following Bolsonaro's 2024 indictment, the country's Evangelical Caucus threatened a reactionary response.
-Overall, Evangelicals, like their Catholic counterparts, began reconsidering religion as a political factor in elections as of 2025.
+Overall, Evangelicals, like their Catholic counterparts, began reconsidering religion as a political factor in elections as of 2025, though some have continued efforts to influence Brazilian society into 2026.